MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/06-Ex1-4-use-excel-model-scenarios.md

+---
+lab:
+  title: 'Exercise 1, Task 4: Use Copilot in Excel to model What-If scenarios'
+  description: 'Robin Kline, Fabrikam’s Finance Manager, asked you to update the Relecloud
+    acquisition financials to reflect new assumptions, such as adjusted valuation multiples and projected synergy savings.
+Robin wants you to:'
+  duration: 42 minutes
+  level: 100
+  islab: true
+---

 # Exercise 1, Task 4: Use Copilot in Excel to model What-If scenarios
 ---
 Robin Kline, Fabrikam’s Finance Manager, asked you to update the Relecloud acquisition financials to reflect new assumptions, such as adjusted valuation multiples and projected synergy savings.
 Robin wants you to: